-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 The piano was regularly used by Queen Victoria and Prince Albert, both accomplished pianists who enjoyed playing together.

-8. The Sevres porcelain collection
+8. The Sèvres porcelain collection

 Buckingham Palace holds an outstanding collection of Sèvres porcelain made by Manufacture Nationale de Sèvres, considered the finest porcelain producer in Europe from the mid-18th century.

-The majority of the pieces were obtained by King George IV, who was an enthusiastic collector of Sèvres, between 1783 and 1830.
+The majority of the pieces were obtained by King George IV, who was an enthusiastic collector of Sèvres between 1783 and 1830.

 9. The exhibitions

-A signed photograph from John F. Kennedy on display during the 'Royal Gifts' exhibition in 2017.
+A signed photograph from John F. Kennedy on display during the "Royal Gifts" exhibition in 2017.

 TOLGA AKMEN/AFP/Getty Images

 Buckingham Palace puts on a different exhibition every summer as part of the public opening.
-Last year's was named "Royal Gifts" and displayed a variety of presents given to the Queen by the likes of former US president John F. Kennedy and former South African President Nelson Mandela.
+In 2019, "Queen Victoria's Palace" marks the 200th anniversary of Queen Victoria's birth and highlights how the young monarch transformed Buckingham Palace into a royal residence.

-The 2018 opening will include an exhibition that marks the 70th birthday of Prince Charles.
+In 2018, a special exhibition marked the 70th birthday of Prince Charles.

 10. The Ballroom